 Salary and Employment Outlook

-While the U.S. Bureau of Labor Statistics (BLS) doesn't have employment predictions specifically for Census Bureau workers, it did note that employment for all federal government workers was expected to decline by 1.6% between 2012 and 2022.
-According to the U.S. Office of Personnel Management, the salary for a grade one federal employee with no prior work experience was $18,161 in 2015.
+While the U.S. Bureau of Labor Statistics (BLS) doesn't have employment predictions specifically for Census Bureau workers, it did note that employment for all statisticians was expected to grow much faster-than-average by 31% between 2018 and 2028.
+According to the U.S. Office of Personnel Management, the salary for a grade one federal employee with no prior work experience was $18,785 in 2018.
 With additional experience, employees can earn higher salaries.

 Census workers can have different roles, including enumerator, geographer, analyst, or supervisor.
 Though job opportunities are declining, there is always room for advancement as a full-time permanent worker.
 The job description for each role may vary, but the salary and employment outlook should give enough information to help you decide if you want to pursue this profession.